Event Report: Key Takeaways from NIPI Include! 2020

 First up, Molly Watt (accessibility and UX expert):

-- Not all visually impaired prefers audio to text as their first choice
+- Not all visually impaired readers prefer audio to text as their first choice

-- Many visually impaired rely on color adjustment, text scaling in order to enhance text visually
+- Many visually impaired readers rely on color adjustment, text scaling in order to enhance text visually

 - When designing reading apps, give users multiple choices for color adjustments, scaling and margins